Jack Vance: Death

 Vance died on the morning of May 26, 2013, at the age of 96 in his home in the Oakland Hills.
-Vance's son John Holbrook Vance II described the cause as the complications of old age, saying (then aged 96) "everything just finally caught up with him".
+Vance's son John Holbrook Vance II described the cause as the complications of old age, saying "everything just finally caught up with him".
 Tributes to Vance were given by various authors, including George R. R. Martin, Michael Moorcock, Neil Gaiman, and Elizabeth Bear.
 Steven Gould, president of the Science Fiction Writers of America, described Vance as "one of the greatest science fiction and fantasy writers of the 20th century".
 A memorial site set up by his family to post tributes received hundreds of messages in the days following his death.

 Work

 Vance made his debut in print with "The World-Thinker", a 16-page story published by Sam Merwin in Thrilling Wonder Stories, Summer 1945.
 His lifetime output totals more than 60 books—perhaps almost 90.
-His work has been published in three categories: science fiction, fantasy and mystery.
+His work has been published in three categories: science fiction, fantasy, and mystery.
 Among Vance's earliest published work was a set of fantasy stories written while he served in the merchant marine during the war.
 They appeared in 1950, several years after Vance had started publishing science fiction in the pulp magazines, under the title The Dying Earth.

 Vance wrote many science fiction short stories in the late 1940s and through the 1950s, which were published in magazines.
 Of his novels written during this period, a few were science fiction, but most were mysteries.
 Few were published at the time, but Vance continued to write mysteries into the early 1970s.
 In total, he wrote 15 novels outside of science fiction and fantasy, including the extended outline, The Telephone was Ringing in the Dark, published only by the VIE (Vance Integral Edition), and three books published under the Ellery Queen pseudonym.
 Some of these are not mysteries, such as Bird Isle, and many fit uneasily in the category.
 These stories are set in and around his native San Francisco, except for one set in Italy and another in Africa.
 Two begin in San Francisco but take to the sea.

 Many themes important to his more famous science fiction novels appeared first in the mysteries.
 The most obvious is the "book of dreams", which appears in Bad Ronald and The View from Chickweed's Window, prior to being featured in The Book of Dreams.
 The revenge theme is also more prominent in certain mysteries than in the science fiction (The View from Chickweed's Window in particular).
 Bad Ronald was adapted to a TV film of the same name aired on ABC in 1974, as well as a French production (Méchant garçon) in 1992; this and Man in the Cage are the only works by Vance to be made into film to date.